• Home

 Blue Temple in Chiang Rai Thailand

-• To get into Chiang Rai by plane, you will likely need to fly to Bangkok first.
-You are exempted from visa requirements or can get a visa on arrival in Bangkok if you hold a passport from one of these countries.
+✈️ To get into Chiang Rai by plane, you will likely need to fly to Bangkok first.
+You may be exempted from visa requirements or can get a visa on arrival in Bangkok.
+Check the Ministry of Foreign Affairs website for more details.

 Where to stay in Chiang Rai